Praying in the Spirit

 October 27 | Ephesians 6:18

-So many times we leave the most powerful weapons at home before we go to war.
+So many times, we leave the most powerful weapons at home before we go to war.
 Some Christians are unprepared to wield the sword of the Spirit, God’s Word.
-If you go without a piece of armor you may take a hit from the enemy during the fight.
+If you go without a piece of armor, new may take a hit from the enemy during the fight.

 The most powerful weapon Paul gives in the armor of God is praying in the Spirit.
-Some say this was the lance Paul would have seen on the Roman soldier.
+Some say this was the lance Paul saw on the Roman soldier.
 He doesn’t call prayer a weapon, but it is very powerful.

 Holy Spirit, Minister through me in powerful ways today.
 Speak through me and push back the evil spiritual forces in this world.
 Keep me alert to the fiery darts of the enemy.
 Give me Your discernment and wisdom to see what’s coming and know how to defeat it.